 Source: US Navy

-First Lieutenant Annie G. Fox was the head nurse at the hospital at Hickham field, which was Hawaii's main army airfield and bomber base, when the attack on Pearl Harbor was launched.
+First Lieutenant Annie G. Fox was the head nurse at the hospital at Hickam Field, which was Hawaii's main army airfield and bomber base, when the attack on Pearl Harbor was launched.

 Fox "administered anesthesia to patients during the heaviest part of the bombardment, assisted in dressing the wounded, taught civilian volunteer nurses to make dressings, and worked ceaselessly with coolness and efficiency, and her fine example of calmness, courage and leadership was of great benefit to the morale of all with whom she came in contact," according to her Purple Heart medal citation.